DIKU-EDU/kudos/docs/virtual-memory.rst

 uncached region is also not used in KUDOS except for memory mapped I/O-devices (YAMS doesn’t have caches).

-The kernel mapped region behaves just like the user mapped region, except that it is usable only in kernel mode.
+The kernel-mapped region behaves just like the user-mapped region, except that it is usable only in kernel mode.
 This region can be used for mapping memory areas for kernel threads.
-The area is currently unused, but its usage might be needed in proper VM implementation.
+The area is currently unused, but its usage might be needed in a proper VM implementation.

 The kernel unmapped region is used for static data structures in the kernel and also for the kernel binary itself.
 The region maps directly to the first 512MiB of